-Tarantino's music has been presented at concerts and festivals worldwide by leading musicians and ensembles, including Talea Ensemble (New York), Curious Chamber Players (Stockholm), Ostrava New Orchestra (Czech Republic), New York New Music Ensemble, Ensemble Moderne Akademie (Frankfurt), OCNM Ensemble, Manhattan Sinfonietta, Orfeo Duo and countless others.
-He holds degrees from Columbia University, New England Conservatory, and Bennington College; his principal composition teachers include John Luther Adams, Fred Lerdahl, Stephen Siegel, Jonathan Kramer, and Tobias Picker.
+Tarantino's music has been presented at concerts and festivals worldwide by leading musicians and ensembles, including Talea Ensemble, Ekmeles, Curious Chamber Players (Stockholm), Ostrava New Orchestra, Ostravska Banda (Czech Republic), New York New Music Ensemble, Ensemble Moderne Akademie (Frankfurt), Manhattan Sinfonietta, Orfeo Duo and many others.
+He holds degrees from Columbia University, New England Conservatory, and Bennington College and has taught at Columbia University and the Manhattan School of Music.
+From 2012 to 2019 he served as Director of MATA, a leading presenter of new music, guiding its global expansion.
+His principal composition teachers include John Luther Adams, Fred Lerdahl, Stephen Siegel, Allan Shawn, Jonathan Kramer, Betsy Jolas, and Tobias Picker.

 Home